causify-ai/helpers/docs/work_tools/dev_system/all.create_a_runnable_dir.how_to_guide.md

 ## Definition

 - A runnable dir is a directory containing code and a `devops` dir so that it can build its own container storing all the dependencies to run and be tested
 - A runnable dir can be
-  - a super-repo (e.g. `//cmamp`, `//quant_dashboard`)
+  - A super-repo (e.g. `//cmamp`, `//quant_dashboard`)
     - Follow
       [all.create_a_super_repo_with_helpers.how_to_guide.md](all.create_a_super_repo_with_helpers.how_to_guide.md)
       to create a runnable dir that is a super repo
-  - a sub directory under a super-repo (e.g. `//cmamp/ck.infra`)
+  - A sub directory under a super-repo (e.g. `//cmamp/ck.infra`)

 ## A runnable dir as sub directory under a super-repo